Pushing Results to the User

 Pitfalls

-Sending the full payload as a Pattern 1 inject.
+Sending the full payload as a Pattern 1 inform.
 The orchestrator's context is finite.
-A 10MB research dump injected as a tool result costs an enormous prompt and may exceed the model's context window.
+A 10MB research dump as the inboundMessage costs an enormous prompt and may exceed the model's context window.
 Summarise.
-Persist the full data to the missive store; inject a short digest.
-CR-121's truncate-and-stage support fetches more on demand when the orchestrator needs it.
+Persist the full data to the missive store; send a short digest.
+Beach's truncate-and-stage support fetches more on demand when the orchestrator needs it.

 Using Pattern 1 for truth-load-bearing data.
 The classic LLM-pleasing failure: a user pushes back on a price, and the orchestrator — having the price in its context — proposes a "small adjustment" the application never authorised.
 Pattern 2 prevents this by withholding the values from the orchestrator entirely.
 Audit the surfaces where prices, contractual terms, regulated language, or other truth-load-bearing values appear, and use Pattern 2 for each.